tiltowait/Tzimisce/README.md

 A handy Discord dicebot for *Vampire: The Masquerade 20th Anniversary*.

 ## Installation
 The bot is not yet ready for primetime until more testing has been done.
-Should you wish to locally run the bot, you will need to set up a Discord developer key, install [PostgreSQL](https://www.postgresql.org), and set up two tables: `SavedRolls` and `Token`.
+Should you wish to locally run the bot, you will need to set up a Discord developer key, install [PostgreSQL](https://www.postgresql.org), and set up the `SavedRolls` table.

 Additionally, it requires `psycopg2` and `discord.py`.